 Tips on Thought Addiction Effects

-If a looping thought is caught in the beginning stage, the thought can be shifted and won't result into another addiction or destroy attempts at PTSD recovery.
-If found in the later stage, after you have to become sober or strongly in PTSD recovery.
+If a looping thought is caught in the beginning stage, the thought can be shifted and it won't result in another addiction or destroy your attempts at PTSD recovery.
+If your thought addiction is not caught until after you have to become sober or strongly in PTSD recovery you will eventually relapse.

-Even in late stage, the thought can be shifted to positive thought averting inappropriate addictive behavior, increase in PTSD symptoms, strong overwhelming negative emotions or possible disaster.
+Good news.
+Even if the thought addiction is found after sobriety has begun, the original which caused the thought addiction can be shifted and made a positive thought which would avert a relapse, surfacing of inappropriate addictive behavior, increased PTSD symptoms, strong overwhelming negative emotions or possible personal disaster.